 We don't usually cite Student when running a t-test.
 Why not?
-What guidelines would you suggest for deciding if a test needs to be cited or not? several studies.
+What guidelines would you suggest for deciding if a test needs to be cited or not?
+Statistical boilerplate: Sometimes analyses are very similar, or even identical between several studies.
 What about taking text from one study and just replacing the appropriate parts?
 Or even using suggested boilerplate from a text or website, such as "A one-way between subjects ANOVA was conducted to compare the effect of (IV) on (DV in, and conditions.
-There was [not] a significant effect of (IV) on (DV) at the $p < .05$ level for the three conditions $[F() = , p =]$." http://statistics-help-for-students.com/How_do_I_report_a_1_way between_subjects_ANOVA_in_APA_style.htm Is this plagiarism?
-What are the pros and cons of reusing statistical text or using boilerplate dietary behavior based on the effectiveness of small, environmental changes known as nudges to alter choice behavior."
+There was [not] a significant effect of (IV) on (DV) at the $p < .05$ level for the three conditions $[F(\) =, p =]$." http://statistics-help-for-students.com/How_do_I_report_a_1_way between_subjects_ANOVA_in_APA_style.htm Is this plagiarism?
+What are the pros and cons of reusing statistical text or using boilerplate sentence: "The relatively new field of behavioral economics is proposed as a means to improve dietary behavior based on the effectiveness of small, environmental changes known as nudges to alter choice behavior."
 Another co-author suggested that we needed to give credit for the word "nudge" to Cass Sunstein and Richard Thaler, who used this word in this way in their book "Nudge: Improving Decisions about Health, Wealth, and Happiness."
 What statistical words or phrases can you think of for which we should credit the originator?
 Citing data sets: Is it important to cite the originator of data sets?
 Why or why not?
 Is citing the paper you got the data from sufficient, or do you need to go back farther?
 Self-plagiarism: Why is self-plagiarism considered academic dishonesty?
 In what contexts might it be more or less acceptable?

-Catchy words or phrases: In a paper I'm to be a co-author on, a draft contained this sentence: "The relatively new field of behavioral economics is proposed as a means to improve
+Catchy words or phrases: In a paper I'm to be a co-author on, a draft contained this